xyzvikram/gold-price-tracker/README.md

-# 🪙 Gold Price Tracker
+# 🪙 Gold Price Tracker (Live)

-A simple web app that shows the *latest gold prices* in different currencies (INR, USD, EUR).
+A simple web app that shows *live gold price in INR* (24K and 22K per gram).
-Built using *HTML, CSS, and JavaScript* with live data from a free API.
+Built with *HTML, CSS, and JavaScript* using real-time data from metals.live API.

 ---

-## ⚙ How to Use
+## ⚙ Features
-1. Select your currency
-2. Click *Get Latest Price*
-3. View live gold price instantly
+- Live gold price (24K & 22K)
+- Price in Indian Rupees
+- Auto-refresh button
+- Clean and responsive design

 ---